maverickwoo/qira-docker/README.md

 # Introduction

-The purpose of this repository is to share my `Dockerfile` for running [Qira](https://github.com/BinaryAnalysisPlatform/qira) in a docker container.
-It is specific to my workflow, but I feel that it is general enough and hopefully well-written enough for anyone wishing to docker-ize Qira to base their own `Dockerfile` on this.
+The purpose of this repository is to share my `Dockerfile` for running [Qira](https://github.com/BinaryAnalysisPlatform/qira) in a Docker container.
+It is specific to my workflow, but I feel that it is general enough and hopefully well-written enough for anyone wishing to Docker-ize Qira to base their own `Dockerfile` on this.

 The following files in the repository require some explanations: